 New gear that works very well

 For next year, the all new Boa Pro will be offered at 130 euros.
-This is a racket mainly for the European market. " It is an interesting intermediate price for the rest of Europe with a low price at the top of rackets with prices in the vicinity of 200 € and even more, but.
+This is a racquet mainly for the European market. " It is an interesting intermediate price for the rest of Europe with a low price at the top of rackets with prices in the vicinity of 200 € and even more, but.
 But the Boa Pro brings together the best technology ».

-The difference with the Boa Classic?
+The difference with the Classic Boa?

-Renewal: Marrero / Germani.
+Renewal: Marrero / Allemandi.